vivekjha1213/razorpay_py/README.md

 2. pip3 install razorpay==0.2.0
 3. python3 app.py

-Note : if you use this project please make sure you do this folling...
+Note : if you use this project please make sure you do this following...

 - Edit the key inside templates/app.html